solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Setup

-Follow one of the methods in the [Provision MySQL Flexible Server](03_05_Provision_MySQL_Flexible_Server.md) document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Provision MySQL Flexible Server] document to create a Flexible Server instance with a database.

-Moreover, install Python 3.7 or above from the [Downloads page](https://www.python.org/downloads/).
+Moreover, install Python 3.7 or above from the [Downloads page].
 This sample was tested using Python 3.8.

 A text editor like Visual Studio Code will greatly help.